How to Insure a Young Driver

 The policy uses a smartphone app which tracks the young driver’s location while driving to determine how many km s/he has travelled.
 Activating Phoenix Tza’ir is dependent on the young driver using a smartphone.

-The Phoenix Tza’ir policy is purchased as a package limited to 1,500 km.
+The Phoenix Tza’ir policy is purchased as an initial package limited to 500 km.
 Although its activation is dependent on it, the policy is separate to the parent’s policy.
 As such, it has its own policy number and is listed under the young driver’s name.

-Should the young driver not utilize the full 1,500 km within the insurance period, the unused km can be rolled over to the next insurance year.
-For young drivers who do not driving frequently, this is advantageous as the cost of insurance for the following year is lowered by the ability roll over the unused km from the previous insurance year.
+Should the young driver not utilize the full 500 km within the insurance period, the unused km can be rolled over to the next insurance year.
+For young drivers who do not drive frequently, this is advantageous as the cost of insurance for the following year is lowered by the ability roll over the unused km from the previous insurance year.

 Should the young driver use up their full quota of km, there is the ability to purchase packages of extra km during the course of the insurance year.